 The event is free to attend and everyone is welcome.
 A House of Ecstatic Virality is a participatory session, and all audiences members will be encouraged to actively engage with the performers.
 No previous experience in dance or movement practice is required.

-Carlos Maria Romero aka Atabey Mamasita is a London-based Colombian multidisciplinary artist and performer with a background in dance and live art working in the fields of performing and visual arts, heritage and architectural activism, pedagogy and curating.
+Carlos Maria Romero (aka Atabey Mamasita) (b.
+1979, Colombia) is a London-based multidisciplinary artist and performer.
+With a background in dance and live art, they work across performing and visual arts, heritage and architectural activism, pedagogy and curating.
 Maria Romero is the third member of SPIT!
-(Sodomites, Perverts, Inverts Together!) with whom they wrote and continue to present a series of queer manifestos responding to contemporary pressing issues of sexual and gender oppression (initially part of Frieze Projects 2017), and a founding member of Vividero Colectivo, a group of multidisciplinary artists and architects revealing narratives in which historically marginalised social practices and architectural sites are re-claimed as cultural heritage.
-In 2016 Atabey created Vogue-Chi, a movement practice for people aged 50+ that evolved into a multi-generational queer and allies safe space for self-expression and coming together.
+(Sodomites, Perverts, Inverts Together!) (initially part of Frieze Projects 2017), and a founding member of Vividero Colectivo, a group of multidisciplinary artists and architects.
+In 2016 Maria Romero created Vogue-Chi, a movement practice for people aged 50+ that evolved into a multi-generational queer and allies safe space for self-expression and coming together.
 The project is now provided through Micro Rainbow International to LGBTI asylum seekers.

 METRO is a leading equality and diversity charity, providing health, community and youth services across London and the South East, with national and international projects.
 METRO works with anyone experiencing issues around sexuality, gender, equality, diversity or identity across our five domains: Sexual & Reproductive Health, Community, Mental Health & Wellbeing, Youth and HIV.